by Texas Homesteader ~

 Then I cut the tape into a rectangle around each word printed.
 As each label was cut out I sat them aside until I had them all done.

-Soaking The Tape Labels
+Soaking The Homemade Tape Labels

 The squares of tape were then placed in a bowl of water and allowed to soak for about 15 minutes.
 This step softens the paper and helps release it from the tape.
-Wow, putting tape in water?
-Is this really gonna work??

 When the soaking period was up I took those wet, curled pieces of tape out of the water.
 I first pulled away most of the paper by just separating the paper side from the tape side.
 Well color me surprised!

-Then using my thumb I rubbed the paper side until all the residual paper was dislodged from around the actual printing.
+Then using my thumb I rubbed the paper side until all the residual paper fibers were dislodged from around the actual printing.
 Finally I gave each label a good rinse.
-Wow, the paper was now gone but the black print of the image remained on the clear tape.
-How cool!

 I sat the tape squares with the sticky side up on a baker’s rack to dry.
 As they dried the stickiness of the tape returned.
 I allowed them to dry for a couple of hours to make sure there was no residual dampness.

-Attach Labels To Jars
+Attach Homemade Labels To Jars

 After they were completely dry, I stuck my new labels onto our jars.
 Voila!